vosmont/Vera-Plugin-RulesEngine/README.md

 - create visually your rules
 - in conditions and actions, first select service/variable, and then the devices implied (by filters)
 - the shapes of the items in the editor can be modified with the gear icon

-## Main benefits :
-- no dependence with scenes (can work at the same time)
-- no longer need of LUUP reloading
-- management of complex conditions
-- customizable (actions with LUA code, custom modules, custom Blockly blocks, ...)
-- creation and edition made with a graphical editor
-- openLuup compliant

 ## Installation